Chairman’s Corporate Governance Statement

 The Board recognises that good governance helps the business to deliver the strategy, generate shareholder value and safeguard shareholders’ long-term interests, and is committed to high standards of corporate governance.

-The Company is controlled through the Board of Directors which currently comprises two executive Directors and three independent non-executive Directors including the Chairman.
+The Company is controlled through the Board of Directors which currently comprises three executive Directors and four independent non-executive Directors including the Chair.

-As Chairman I report to the Board and am not responsible for executive matters regarding the Group’s business.
-My principal responsibility as Chairman is the effective running of the Board.
+As Chair I report to the Board and am not responsible for executive matters regarding the Group’s business.
+My principal responsibility as Chair is the effective running of the Board.
 In addition, I endeavour to:

 - Uphold the highest standard of integrity and probity;